xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 ## Demo

 I sketched up a quick [proof of concept](https://xrcyz.github.io/neural-metaballs/) to go with this post.
-It uses a three layer network to create a metaball surface, and animates the metaballs by changing the biases in layer 1.
+It uses a three layer network to create a metaball heightmap, and animates the metaballs by changing the biases in layer 1.

 <p align="center">
     <a href="https://xrcyz.github.io/neural-metaballs/">